Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Our proposed algorithm

-A simple way to detect a change in the distribution of observations $\{x_1,\dots,x_t\}$ up until time $t$ is to test the null hypothesis for every possible split into two neighboring windows $X\cdot Y = \{x_1,\dots,x_k\}\cdot\{x_{k+1},\dots,x_t\}$, with $k=1,\dots,t-1$.
-In general, $X$ and $Y$ are sets of different sizes, so that we cannot use \eqref{eq:mmd-original-threshold} to compute the necessary threshold.
-Our following proposition and its corollary resolve this by providing the distribution-free acceptance region for $m\neq n$.
+Given a sequence of observations $\{x_1,\dots,x_t\}$ up until time $t$ our goal is to test the null hypothesis $\P = \Q$ for any two neighboring windows $X\cdot Y = \{x_1,\dots,x_i\}\cdot\{x_{i+1},\dots,x_t\}$, with $i=1,\dots,t-1$.
+Our following proposition extends \citet[Theorem~8]{gretton2012kerneltwosample}, which considers the case $m=n$, giving the distribution-free acceptance region for $m\neq n$ (corresponding to the setting that one generally encounters in change detection).
+The proof is deferred to Appendix \ref{sec:proof-hyp-test}.